tadryanom/ethereum_solidity/docs/path-resolution.rst

        solc contract.sol /usr/local/dapp-bin/token.sol

-   The source unit name of a file loaded this way is constructed by converting its path to a canonical form and making it relative to base path if it is located inside.
+   The source unit name of a file loaded this way is constructed by converting its path to a canonical form and making it relative to the base path if it is located inside.
    See :ref:`Base Path Normalization and Stripping <base-path-normalization-and-stripping>` for a detailed description of this process.